ministryofjustice/security-guidance/docs/access-control-guide.md

 -   backed up, so that data are not lost if there is a system unavailability

 -   managed according to the sensitivity of the data they hold, for example personal information.
-Contact the Data Protection Team for advice on protecting sensitive personal information - [DataProtection@justice.gov.uk](mailto:DataProtection@justice.gov.uk).
+Contact the Data Protection Team for advice on protecting sensitive personal information - .

 -   stored for a minimum of 6 months

 Logs should not be:

 -   retained for longer than 2 years unless otherwise stipulated.
-Retention rules may vary on a case by case basis so check with the Data Privacy Team, the Cyber Assistance team, and the MoJ Data Protection Officer if a Log involves personal information.
+Retention rules may vary on a case by case basis so check with the Data Privacy Team, the Cyber Assistance team, and the Data Protection Officer if a Log involves personal information.
 Refer to the [Accounting Guide](accounting.md) for further information.

 -   tampered with under any circumstances, for example through modification or removal.